christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 *Bratstwa PMC group patch*

-The NSPR has a standing force of around 10-13.000 personell, which serve under the umbrella of the NSPR flag.
+The NSPR has a standing force of around 10-13.000 personnel, which serve under the umbrella of the NSPR flag.
 Internally, there are several factions.

 The "Bratstwa" far-right, russian-nationalistic militia is the best equipped part of the force.
 Their leader, Roman Sokolov, is a wealthy oligarch with ties to the Kremlin.
-Most personell enjoyed a thorough paramilitary training and their equipment pool is modern.
+Most personnel enjoyed a thorough paramilitary training and their equipment pool is modern.
 The entire force is estimated to consist of about 2000-2500 men.